exercism/kotlin/concepts/lists/about.md

 println(readOnly)  // 0, 1
 ```
 as you see the list has been modified even though `List` is _read only_ (not _immutable_)

+When _creating_ a list with `listOf()`, however, the returned list cannot be modified.
+Kotlin provides an implementation that does not support mutation operations, so you cannot add or remove elements from it.
 ~~~~

+## When to use other Collections
+Use..
+- `Set` when you need each value to be unique
+- `Map` when you need to look up values by keys (like a json)
+- `Sequence` when you have a _lot_ of data and want to make large lazy transformations.

 ## Creating
 ### Read-only
 A _read-only_ list is created using the `listOf()` built-in function.